nf-osi/nfportalutils/example_script/README_samplesheet.md

 ## Overview

 This script generates a samplesheet for the nf-core/rnaseq pipeline from a Synapse dataset.
-It validates the input dataset annotations, transforms the metadata to the required format, and uploads the resulting CSV to Synapse.

 **Related Issue:** #236 - Samplesheet convenience script